firebase/extensions/firestore-translate-text/PREINSTALL.md

 If the original non-translated field of the document is updated, then the translations will be automatically updated, as well.

-#### Multiple collections
+#### Multiple collections for translations

+In order to handle multiple collections, it is recommended to install multiple versions of the extension but with a different collection path for each installation.

+There is currently no limit on how many times the extensions can be reinstalled.

+#### Multiple field translations

-In order to handle multiple field translations, it is recommended to install multiple versions of the extension but with different configuration for each installation.
+In order to handle multiple field translations, it is recommended to install multiple versions of the extension but with different a different input field for each installation.

 There is currently no limit on how many times the extensions can be reinstalled.

 #### Multiple languages